Home

 3. Begin keeping a portfolio if your child is just beginning school.

-4. Keep a list of all the subjects your child was taught in one school year.
+4. Keep a list of all the subjects your child is being taught in one school year.

 5. List all the curriculum used and/or books read.